ezgicug/NetworkWhiteboardApp/README.md

 ## Network Whiteboard Application

-The objective of the project is the implementation of the whiteboard application Java based object-oriented software design approach.
+The objective of the project is the implementation of the whiteboard application with Java.

 ## Use Case